DoctorWayWay/doctorwayway/README.md

 ## :walking: What I am doing

 - Building a progressive calendar/planner web application deployed on [Vercel](https://vercel.com/), using [Next.js](https://nextjs.org/), [Prisma](https://www.prisma.io/), [tRPC](https://trpc.io/), and [Chakra UI](https://chakra-ui.com/).
+- Build an mobile app (Android only) using React Native, Tamagui, Expo, Expo Router, and more.

 ## :electric_plug: What I use